 Furthermore, there is sufficient evidence that at least one – and possibly all three — of the synoptic gospels (i.e., Matthew, Mark, and Luke), which provide many similar biographical accounts of the life, death, and resurrection of Christ, was written before A.D.
-70. Since there probably were a number of people living at that time who were eyewitnesses of the life of Jesus Christ, including people who were hostile to Christian beliefs, they would have been able to confirm or deny the accuracy of a biographical account about Christ, and they would have made it known if it was exaggerated or false.
+70. Since there probably were a number of people living at that time who were eyewitnesses of the life of Jesus Christ, including people who were hostile to Christian beliefs, they would have been able to deny the accuracy of a biographical account about Christ, and they would have made it known if it was exaggerated or false.

 In light of the evidence, there seems to be more than ample support that most of the New Testament manuscripts were written within a few decades after Christ’s crucifixion, and that these documents were written by people who were either eyewitnesses themselves or who had direct access to other people who were eyewitnesses who could provide accurate accounts of the ministry, death, and resurrection of Jesus Christ.
-Furthermore, because of the existence of even more eyewitnesses, it is highly unlikely that any New Testament biographical account about Christ would have survived if it was exaggerated.
+Furthermore, because of the existence of even more people who were eyewitnesses, it is highly unlikely that any New Testament biographical account about Christ would have survived if it was exaggerated.

 Ancient Biblical Manuscripts